OpenFn/docs/docs/get-started/implementation-checklist.md

 ## Questions or feedback?

-If you have any inputs, comments, or questions–please contribute!
-Submit a pull request to this documentation page or leave a comment in [OpenFn Community](https://community.openfn.org/).
+If you have any inputs, comments, or questions—please contribute!
+Submit a pull request to this documentation page on Github or leave a comment in [OpenFn Community](https://community.openfn.org/).

+Interested in receiving **training on the OpenFn implementation process**?
+Contact [partnerships@openfn.org](mailto://partnerships@openfn.org).